CenturyLinkCloud/PublicKB/Servers/using-owncloud-with-dbaas.md

   <p>![add trusted-domain](../images/owncloud/oc-trusted-domain-2.png)<p>

 ### Deploying ownCloud on a New Server
-Create a Linux server in CenturyLink Cloud (For virtual server, [Create a virtual server](../Servers/how-to-create-customer-specific-os-templates.md) or [Create a bare metal server for a private deployment](../../Servers/creating-a-new-bare-metal-server.md))
+Create a Linux server in CenturyLink Cloud using the following knowledge articles (For virtual server, [Create a virtual server](../Servers/how-to-create-customer-specific-os-templates.md) or [Create a bare metal server](../../Servers/creating-a-new-bare-metal-server.md) for a private deployment)

 #### Create a MySQL instance on CenturyLink DBaaS
-1. Using [Create a MySQL instance on CenturyLink DBaaS](../Database/getting-started-with-MySQL-DBaaS.md) knowledge article to create a database instance
+1. Use [Create a MySQL instance on CenturyLink DBaaS](../Database/getting-started-with-MySQL-DBaaS.md) knowledge article to create a database instance
 2. Note down the user name and the connection string from the setup <p>![DBaaS](../images/owncloud/dbaas.png)<p>
 3. Download the certificate to configure secure connectivity to DBaaS